GIFT: A Framework Towards Global Interpretable Faithful Textual Explanations of Vision Classifiers: Experiments

 \myparagraph{Data and target classifiers.} We use the CLEVR dataset \citep{johnson2017clevr}, which presents synthetic but photorealistic arrangements of objects with various shapes, colors, and textures on a neutral background.
 We train various target classifiers on binary tasks to recognize a specific visual rule such as `cyan object present' or `yellow rubber object present'.
 CLEVR images hide complex compositional potential behind their minimalist appearance, with diverse colors, textures, and shapes.
-Uncovering the underlying rule in each classifier from local examples is challenging, even for humans (see App.\,\ref{appendix:clevr:challenge}).
-We include both ViT-Small-Patch16-224 \citep{dosovitskiy2021vit} and ResNet-34 \cite{he2016resnet} architectures.
+Uncovering the underlying rule in each classifier from local examples is challenging, even for humans (see \autoref{appendix:clevr:challenge}).
+We include both ViT-Small-Patch16-224 \citep{dosovitskiy2021vit} and ResNet-34 \citep{he2016resnet} architectures.
 Our evaluation comprises 12 unique combinations of visual rule $\times$ architecture.

 \myparagraph{Instantiation of \ours{}.} The components for each stage are based on the dataset's specific characteristics.
 For the counterfactual generation (Stage 1), we use OCTET \citep{zemni2023octet} with BlobGAN \citep{epstein2022blobgan}, as it is specifically designed for compositional scenes.
 CLIP4IDC \citep{guo2022clip4idc}, handles change-captioning (Stage 2) as it was trained on the same visual domain \citep{park2019clevr_change}.
-The LLM of Stage 3 is ChatGPT4 \cite{gpt4}.
+For Stage 3, we experiment with either ChatGPT4 \citep{gpt4} or Qwen2.5-72B-Instruct \citep{qwen2.5}.
 Interventions (Stage 4) use a Stable Diffusion model \citep{rombach2022stable_diffusion} adapted to CLEVR for targeted addition and removal of objects \citep{cho2024iterinpaint}.
 The VQA model (Stage 4) is MiniCPM \citep{yao2024minicpm}.
-Details in \autoref{appendix:clevr}.

 \myparagraph{Main results.} \autoref{tab:clevr_success} reports the trials of \ours{} uncovering the hidden visual rule underlying the target classifiers after Stages 1--4.
-The true visual rule was uncovered in all but one of the 12 cases.
+The true visual rule was uncovered in 11/12 cases, with both ChatGPT or Qwen used in Stage 3.
 We consider the trial successful when the true rule appears on top after Stage 4 and ranking by the causal metrics.

 We provide a detailed qualitative analysis of the `Red metal object' (ViT) trial in \autoref{fig:overview}.
 (Stage 1:) Counterfactual image generation flips the model’s decision by modifying objects' presence, location, or appearance.
 (Stage 2:) Because each counterfactual pair provides a very local and ambiguous explanation, each change caption extracted has weak evidence.
 There is also some linguistic variation.
 (Stage 3:) The summarization has to filter out the noise and recover robust trends in the whole sample of captions and proposes several potential explanations.
 Explanation verification (Stage 4) turns out to be critical to uncover the true rule.
 Without Stage 4 and ranking by causal metric (\autoref{sec:model:verification}) the user has no guidance to distinguish them.